patractlabs/metis/docs/src/security/pausable.md

 # Pausable

-Contract module which allows children to implement an emergency stop mechanism that can be triggered by an authorized account.
+Contract component which allows children to implement an emergency stop mechanism that can be triggered by an authorized account.

-This module is used through inheritance.
+This component is used through inheritance.
 It will make available the api `ensure_not_paused` and `ensure_paused`, which can be applied to the functions of your contract.
-Note that they will not be pausable by simply including this module, only once the modifiers are put in place.
+Note that they will not be pausable by simply including this component, only once the modifiers are put in place.

 ## Usage

-To use `Pausable` component, should import pausable, at the same time, if use pausable component, we need some access control to control pause or unpause, so we will also import ownerable module.
+To use `Pausable` component, should import pausable, at the same time, if use pausable component, we need some access control to control pause or unpause, so we will also import ownerable component.

 ```rust
 #[metis_lang::contract]